Princeton-CDH/princeton-cdh.github.io/README.md

 Because GitHub currently only supports publishing User and Organization sites from `master`, development on the site and scripts should be done on `develop`.
 The Hugo site is automatically compiled and published from the `develop` branch and published to `master`.

-To add a new iteration report, create a new post under `content/blog/iteration-reports` with `layout: iterationreport` and configure an `iteration_start` date that matches the iteration start value in the iterations summary data file.

 ## setup